cdoremus/deno-blog/posts/DRAFT_Using_SQLite_with_Deno.2023-02-20.md

   query.finalize();
 ```
+In this example, `preparedQuery` returned the `query` object as a `PreparedQuery` interface type.
+There are three ways to bind parameters and get results from a Prepared query:

+- The `all` method binds the data and returns a result set in an array.

+- The `iter` method binds the parameters to the query and returns an iterator over rows.
+Use this if there multiple rows in a result set because it avoids loading all returned rows into memory at once which allows a large number of rows to be processed.

+- The `first` method returns the first item of a result set returned by the query.

-You need to run the `finalize` method on the `PreparedStatement` or you will get an error message:
+You also need to run the `finalize` method on the `PreparedQuery` or you will get an error message:
 ```sh
 Uncaught SqliteError: unable to close due to unfinalized statements or unfinished backups
       throw new SqliteError(this.#wasm);